Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Introduction

 ICPSR studies are publicly available by policy, which enables us to instantiate the epistemic parity methodology and develop a benchmark.
 Notably, there is increasing demand from the ICPSR leadership and community to support keeping sensitive data private, while generating DP synthetic subsets to support reproducibility.
 Our methodology can be used to respond to this demand.

-\emph{Paper selection.} The benchmark we define consists of three datasets and six recent peer-reviewed papers selected for impact, accessibility of the topic to non-experts, recency, and several other criteria.
+\emph{Paper selection.} The benchmark we define consists of 4 datasets and eight recent peer-reviewed papers selected for impact, accessibility of the topic to non-experts, recency, and several other criteria.
 We extracted findings and attempted to reproduce them, following the "same data, different code, different team" approach to reproducibility, encountering challenges commonly reported in that literature including undocumented data versioning, unspecific or incomplete methodologies, and irreconcilable differences between our reproduction and what the authors report.
 Each paper received, at a minimum, attention from two researchers with advanced degrees in either computer science, statistics, or both, and at least thirty hours of work.
-We include a complete list of papers that we attempted to reproduce, and the issues we encountered during reproduction, in supplementary materials.
+A complete list of papers that we attempted to reproduce, and the issues we encountered during reproduction, in our public GitHub repository, under \texttt{archive}, available at \href{https://github.com/DataResponsibly/SynRD}{https://github.com/DataResponsibly/SynRD}.